 A trust is a way of managing assets such as property, shares and investments for certain people and can take on many different types.
 The people responsible for managing the assets are called the trustees and the people who benefit from the assets are called the beneficiaries.
 A trust is created via a trust document which contains certain rules and conditions with which the trustees and beneficiaries must comply.
 The trust can last for a maximum of 125 years under law.

-Why make a Trust with I Will Solicitors?
+Why make Wills or trusts in the UK with I Will Solicitors?

 There are various reasons as to why trusts are set up, but the two main reasons are asset protection and tax savings.